 Count Cells Without Slides: Automating and Optimizing Cell Counting

-Standardizing Tissue Culture, Primary Cells, Nuclei, and 3D Culture Counting Without the Cost of Consumables
+Standardize Counts of Tissue Culture, Primary Cells, Nuclei, and Complex Samples Without the Cost of Consumables

 This webinar will be held twice on Wednesday, June 17th.
 Both sessions will cover the same content.